asavagar/uk-covid19-firm-creation/content/post/2021-07-15-decomposition/index.md

 <!--more-->

 Our monthly reports, the last few months, show that Wholesale and Retail sector is one of the champions in terms of daily company registrations.
-Which 4-digit Class drives this trend, though?
+Which 4-digit SIC codes drive this trend, though?
 To answer this question, we perform a decomposition.

 The following graph shows the decomposition of the aggregated company registrations by month and 4-digit Class.
 The most noticeable changes come from online retailers, retailers in non-specialised shops, and food retailers.